 AEs were recorded in the FIDELIO-DKD and FIGARO-DKD studies over the entire duration of observation, regardless of whether the patients were still receiving treatment with the study medication.
-In the evaluations presented on AEs, SAEs and AEs that lead to discontinuation, however, only events that occurred during treatment with the study medication and up to 3 days after therapy interruption or discontinuation are included.
+However, only events that occurred during treatment with the study medication and up to 3 days after an interruption or discontinuation of therapy are included in the analyses presented on AEs, SAEs and AEs leading to discontinuation.
+The pharmaceutical company does not provide data on the percentage of patients with an interruption in therapy

+(> 3 days) and the corresponding duration of interruption.
 In the total population of the FIDELIO-DKD study, 53.6% in the intervention arm and 45.0% in the comparator arm interrupted therapy; in the total population of the FIGARO-DKD study, 50.3% in the intervention arm and 47.4% in the comparator arm interrupted therapy.
-This percentage is not expected to differ in the sub-population relevant for the benefit assessment.
+This percentage is not expected to differ in the sub-population relevant to this addendum.
 AEs that occurred during a therapy interruption of more than 3 days are therefore not included in the evaluation for a relevant percentage of patients.
-Similarly, patients who discontinued therapy with the study medication (22-24% in the FIDELIO-DKD study and 24-26% in the FIGARO-DKD study) are not included in the evaluations with their entire duration of observation.
+Similarly, patients who discontinued therapy with the study medication (29-30% in the FIDELIO-DKD study and 31-34% in the FIGARO-DKD study) are not included in the evaluations with their entire duration of observation.

-For the endpoints of the side effects category, no suitable data are thus available.
+For the endpoints of the category side effects, no suitable data are thus available.